samuelm-LCWC/InductionTask_24-25/README.md

 # InductionTask
 SM - Course Tutor, I added this using my machine and Git!
 ## Level 3

+EthanA - I'm looking forward to doing more of the programming tasks.

 ## Level 4
 JA - Learning code